-If you are a business leader looking to grow your business (so really, if you are a business leader!) then you obsess over talent.
-You know that growth won't be possible without attracting top talent.
-You also probably know that today's top talent is -- and will continue to be -- millennial.
-And you should now know that millennials care.
+If you are a business leader who wants to grow your business (so, if you are a business leader!) then you obsess over talent.
+Keeping existing talent, and attracting new talent.
+That point may be obvious, but do you also know that today's top talent is socially-conscious millennials?

 Millennials are the largest population in the US workforce now (36%), and will be an overwhelming majority (75%) by 2025, according to Brookings.
 And as we mentioned, they give a shit about giving!

 64% of millennials won’t take a job from a company that doesn’t have strong Corporate Social Responsibility (CSR) practices.
 (Source: Cone Millennial Engagement Study)